Ćmielów: Village

 First mention of the village comes from the 14th century.
 In 1388, brothers Marcin and Mikołaj from Baruchów sold the village and the castle to knight Gniewosz of Dalewice.
 In 1425 Ćmielów was bought by Jan of Podłodów, then the village was acquired by the noble Szydłowiecki family.
 At that time what today is Ćmielów was divided into two villages - Ćmielów itself, located in the vicinity of the castle, and nearby Szydłów.
-Both villages were merged in 1505, when in Radom, King Alexander granted town charter to the town of Ćmielów.
+Both villages were merged in 1505, when in Radom, King Aleksander Jagiellon granted town charter to the town of Ćmielów.

 Town

 The new town remained in the hands of the Szydłowiecki family, which turned it into one of their residences.
 Chancellor Krzysztof Szydłowiecki invested in the castle, making it a Renaissance palace (1519-1531).
 In 1606, Ćmielów passed into the hands of the Ostrogski family.

 Prosperity of the town came to an end during the Swedish invasion of Poland.
 On April 12, 1657, Swedish and Transylvanian armies met here, and the castle was the temporary residence of George II Rakoczi.
 United armies of the two powers destroyed most of Lesser Poland, together with Ćmielów.
 In the 18th century the town belonged to several families (Lubomirski family, Małachowski family, Pusłowski family), and in 1896 - to Prince Aleksander Drucki-Lubecki.
 Some time in the 18th century Ćmielów emerged as a center of pottery.
 In 1750, King Augustus III of Poland issued a privilege to local artisans, allowing them to sell their products across the country.
 The privilege was confirmed in 1768, and either in 1804 or 1809, Count Jacek Małachowski opened here a porcelain factory.

-Following other towns of northern Lesser Poland, Ćmielów, which after the Partitions of Poland belonged to Russian-controlled Congress Poland lost its town charter in 1869, as a punishment for the January Uprising.
+In 1795, following the Third Partition of Poland, Ćmielów was annexed by Austria.
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw, and after the duchy's dissolution in 1815, it became part of Russian-controlled Congress Poland.
+Following other towns of northern Lesser Poland, Ćmielów lost its town charter in 1869, as a punishment for the January Uprising.
 In 1915 it received a rail station, along a route from Skarżysko-Kamienna to Sandomierz.